 - Even today, it still reigns as one of the most popular types of foods in the western world.

-He had to choose between his two favourite passions – snacking or playing cards?
+He had to choose between his two favorite passions – snacking or playing cards?
 He couldn’t do both at the same time.

 Guess, what he did?
 He came up with an ingenious solution.
 He ordered his butler to place the meat between two pieces of bread and bring it to him.
 Now, he could play cards and snack without getting his hands dirty.